ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/viewcomponents.md

 Rebuild the project and run the test to see it pass! :)

-As with all tests with My Tested ASP.NET Core MVC, if you have and invalid value, you will receive a friendly error message.
+As with all tests with My Tested ASP.NET Core MVC, if you have an invalid value, you will receive a friendly error message.
 Change **"Session"** to **"Cache"** and see for yourself:

 ```text
 When invoking CartSummaryComponent expected view bag to have entry with 'CartCount' key and the provided value, but the value was different.